vdn-projects/car-recognition/README.md

   <img src="./media/grab_test_make_model_id_reference.png" width="35%">
 </p>

 - It is necessary to specify the hardware of your system for the test evaluation in the config file.
 It is recommended to use GPU for faster processing time.
-For example, with 'MODEL_PROCESS_CONTEXT = [mx.gpu(0)]' we are going to use one GPU.
+For example, with 'MODEL_PROCESS_CONTEXT = [mx.gpu(0)]' which means that we are going to use one GPU.
 It is possible to run a list of multiple devices.

 - Once the setup is done, execute 'python test.py -m grab_test'.
-There will be 2 files 'grab_cars_test.rec' and 'grab_cars_test.idx' are generated in same folder with `lst` file.
+There will be 2 files 'grab_cars_test.rec' and 'grab_cars_test.idx' generated in same folder with `lst` file.
 Then the model is loaded (vggnet-0085.params) to identify and evaluate the rank1 & rank5 accuracy.